mwgaillardetz/mwgaillardetz/README.md

 </div>

-## I am Matt Gaillardetz
+## Matt Gaillardetz

 Father, husband, and devoted DevOps Engineer.
-I enjoy casting spells with my son, and demolilshing repeatable tasks with powershell.
+I enjoy casting spells with my son, and demolishing repeatable tasks with powershell.

+A little about myself - I have worked in IT for over a decade now, starting as a help desk technician in college.
+After college, I took a step further in my career as a systems administrator for a non-profit organization.
+For eight years, I honed my Windows administration skills.
+When I grew tired of resetting user passwords I decided to broaden my horizons with a career in DevOps, and I haven't looked back.

 ![Metrics](https://raw.githubusercontent.com/mwgaillardetz/mwgaillardetz/github-metrics/github-metrics.svg)
 ![Most used languages](https://raw.githubusercontent.com/mwgaillardetz/mwgaillardetz/github-metrics/language.svg)